This site serves as a portrait and archive of Johnny Votta, who was known by many as The Timekeeper.

-Everyday he aggressively commanded the same intersection on Washington Square Park, NYC—belting out the time and forcing pedestrians and cars to stop and go.
-Although his self-appointed job was questionable by most passersby he was content with his niche in the community and lived a strong life as one of New York City's most interesting characters.
-Johnny passed away sometime in October, 2012.
-May he rest in peace.
+Everyday he aggressively commanded the same intersection in NYC, on Washington Square Park—belting out the time and forcing pedestrians and cars to stop and go.
+Although his self-appointed job was questionable by most passersby he was content with his niche in the community and is now regarded as one of New York City's most interesting characters.
+As you will see, there is much more to his story than meets the eye.